Documentation

 ⚠️

-Flag is_emergency is redundant with seriousness field and should be treated as deprecated.
+The is_emergency attribute is redundant due to the seriousness attribute and should be considered deprecated.

 Root cause levels